pabloariasal/pabloariasal.github.io/_drafts/git_worktrees.md

 Both options are annoying, specially if you work on many different branches at once daily.

-With git worktrees this problem is solved: just create a new worktree for the hotfix branch in a different folder and do all the fixes there, your current work will remain untouched.
+With git worktrees this problem a lot easier: just create a new worktree for the hotfix branch in a different folder!
+You can switch to the new folder, do all the fixes there and push.

-After you are done with the fixes just remove the worktree.
+After you are done with the fixes, remove the worktree and go back to the original working tree, it will all be just as you left it.

 ## Detached Worktree - Managing dotfiles